furnacecreek/awesome-visionOS-apps/README.md

 - [Söka](https://soka.appdeco.ca) - The easy way to manage your bucket lists and discover new goals using AI.

+## Sports

+- [Cricket Scores Live Matches](https://apps.apple.com/us/app/cricket-scores-live-matches/id1616385207) - Live stats for cricket matches to accompany a video stream or use independently.
+A worm chart and scorecard windows to place where you want and a 3D Volumetric Wagon Wheel view of every shot.
 ---

 ### Keywords